-Recent results from Bayswater's Whisker Valley claims, bordering to the north east of the Sheffield North claims, include values ranging 0.1% to 0.89% U3O8 (Bayswater PR, December 5, 2007) from the Amanda Zone.
+Recent results from Bayswater's Whisker Valley claims, bordering to the north east of the Sheffield North claims, include values ranging 0.1% to 0.89% U_3O_8 (Bayswater PR, December 5, 2007) from the Amanda Zone.
+Drilling is planned for this zone.

-(e) Gabbro Lake Property
+Gabbro Lake Property